cdelgehier/oio-docs/doc/source/admin-guide/configuration_storagepolicies.rst

     targets=2,rawx-site1,rawx;1,rawx-site2,rawx

-We can then define a storage policy that uses this pool to replicate chunks 3 times on 2 different sites following the 2+1 model.
+You can then define a storage policy that uses this pool to replicate chunks 3 times on 2 different sites following the 2+1 model.

 .. code-block:: text